orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/README.md

 </property>
 ```

-_NOTE: Prior to Orbeon Forms 2021.1, use the `save-draft` button/process name instead of `save-progress`._

 This places a `save-progress` and `send` button on the page.
+(Prior to Orbeon Forms 2021.1, use the `save-draft` button/process name instead of `save-progress`.)
 Their default labels are "Save" and "Send".
 Each button is automatically associated with processes of the same names, `save-progress` and `send`.
 These particular button and process names are standard, but we can customize them specifically for our form.
 Again, this is done with a property:

 ```xml
 <property as="xs:string" name="oxf.fr.detail.process.send.acme.hr">